Ji-Hwan Bae Player Props: Pirates vs. Athletics

 Ji-Hwan Bae At The Plate

-- In 49 games played this season, he has gone deep in just two of them.
+- He has hit a long ball in two of 50 games played this season, and in 1.1% of his plate appearances.

-- Bae has had an RBI in eight games this year (16.3%), including five multi-RBI outings (10.2%).
-He has also driven home three or more of his team's runs in one contest.
+- Bae has picked up an RBI in eight games this season (16.0%), with two or more RBI in five of those games (10.0%).

+- In 38.0% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (14.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.